-But if your pony still thinks it’s a laugh to thunder around the school or storm across the fields this winter, here are some ideas for riding him without tears (yours, that it!)
+But if your pony still thinks it’s a laugh to thunder around the school or storm across the fields, here are some ideas for riding him without tears (yours, that is!).

 1. Is your pony girthy?
 Do up the girth in stages.
 Never just heave it up as soon as you saddle your pony, especially when it’s cold.
 Put on his saddle 10 minutes or so before you plan to ride (put his rug over the top again, if he’s wearing one).
 Then do up the girth another hole every few minutes.
 Once you’ve ridden around for five minutes or so, check the girth and tighten it again if you need to.